-Final seating of the wedge is accomplished by making lifts of gradually increasing loads. avoid 4. imposing shock loads on the rope until the wedge is firmly in place.
+4. Final seating of the wedge is accomplished by making lifts of gradually increasing loads. avoid imposing shock loads on the rope until the wedge is firmly in place.

-After the wedge has been firmly seated, a short length (6 inches) of the cable should be secured 5. to the free end of the wire rope to act as a stop as shown.
+5. After the wedge has been firmly seated, a short length (6 inches) of the cable should be secured to the free end of the wire rope to act as a stop as shown.
+DO NOT clamp the free end to the load supporting end as this will weaken the rope.